turicas/sbc/README.rst

 you can use your preferred language to write one! ;-).

 ``cp`` is only one of other cool plugins shipped by default with ``sbc``.
-For example, if you want to edit a file stored in remote machine using a editor running in your local machine (so you can use your own configuration files, for example), you can use the plugins ``vim``, ``gvim`` or ``gedit``.
+For example, if you want to edit a file stored in remote machine using an editor running in your local machine (so you can use your own configuration files, for example), you can use the plugins ``vim``, ``gvim`` or ``gedit``.
 Let's see an example with gvim::